kwatsen/xiax/README.md

 assumes "-00".

-If the "destination" parameter is not provided, then the current working directory is used, but note that this can only work when [Git Tagging] is used.
+If the "destination" parameter is not provided, then the current working directory is used (same as if "./" had been passed).

 The draft's revision number is used only to i) set the destination filename, if not specified, and ii) set the `docName` attribute in the